Gbertaz/RateMyAir_API/doc/Algorithm.md

-# Details of the algorithm
+# Details of the Air Quality Index algorithm

 The API reponsible of calculating and returning the Air Quality index is available at the following endpoint